Work in Democratic Republic of Congo

 There are no water sources for the 16,000 that live in the village of Ndekesha.
 Just dilapidated rain wells at the Missionary Institute Friends of Christ Sisters’ convent that provide rainwater, but only when it rains.
 Women and children slowly carry water in dirty containers back and forth from an unclean river and walk 3-5 km every day as this is the closest water source.

 Fr.
 Emile Tshisekedi, pastor at Our Lady of Seven Sorrows in Ndekesha, knows how desperate the situation is, “If the need for drinking water is real in all our country (the DRC) in general, it’s worst in Ndekesha.”
 Children and their families get sick from waterborne illnesses and diseases like diarrhea, malaria, and dracunculiasis.

-You can provide clean water that will ripple out into the community.
 The sisters care for the elderly in hospice, formation of youth in schools, and for the sick in the hospitals.
 They also serve as an outreach to other women in the village.
 By sharing the faith, they teach women in the village to be truly Christian.
 They subscribe Msgr.
 Martin Bakole’s observation that “to evangelize is to develop.”
 They care for so many.
-Can we count on you to show you care by providing clean water?

 Clean water is on its way!